DonThompson/FradBot/README.md

 # Setup

 ## Get the precompiled Starcraft2 API from Blizzard's Github page
+* Note:  The latest zip tested with this bot is included in the /reference/ folder.

 See "Precompiled Libs" near the end.
 Unzip the include & lib folders here. https://github.com/Blizzard/s2client-api#coding-standard